Biruk-Tassew/Kelem---AAiT_SiTE_project/README.md

-# Qelem-ቀለም---AAiT_SiTE_project
+# Qelem-ቀለም
-                                                   Qelem---ቀለም
 This is a website where students and other users may submit any questions they have and get answers.
 We believe that this site would serve the educational society by giving an easily accessible means for students to acquire answers to their questions when no one else is available to assist them.

 ## Features
 The following are the primary business features that our website would have:<br /><br />